nirajgiriXD/EnhancedCountingSort/README.md

-# EnchancedCountingSort
+# EnhancedCountingSort

-This is a enchanced version of counting sort.
-With this enchanced counting sort, negative and positive number both can be sorted at once.
+This is a enhanced version of counting sort.
+With this enhanced counting sort, negative and positive number both can be sorted at once.
 It also takes less space as compared to original counting sort algorithm.

 XD